ovcharovvladimir/Prysm/voter/README.md

 1.  _**Sync to the latest block header on the beacon chain:**_ the node will begin a sync process for the beacon chain

-2.  _**Assign the validator as a proposer/attester/attester based on RANDAO mechanism:**_ on incoming headers, the validator will interact with the SMC to check if the current user is an eligible attester for an upcoming period (only a few minutes notice)
+2.  _**Assign the voter as a proposer/attester/attester based on RANDAO mechanism:**_ on incoming headers, the voter will interact with the SMC to check if the current user is an eligible attester for an upcoming period (only a few minutes notice)

 3.  _**Process shard cross-links:**_ once a attester is selected, he/she has to download subimtted collation headers for the shard in a certain period and check for their data availability